-Position and orientation errors.
-Fig. 7 shows a comparison between the calibration performance using the old and the new version of the self-calibration algorithm versus the number of targets tracked.
+2) Position and Orientation Errors: Fig. 7 shows a comparison between the calibration performance using the old and the new version of the self-calibration algorithm versus the number of targets tracked.
 When only one target is tracked, there is almost no difference between the two algorithms, while a clear improvement is observed as the number of targets increases.
-In particular, the new algorithm has a great effect in reducing the sparsity of the box plots, meaning it is increasing the number of cases it is able to handle correctly.
-Tab.
-1 shows the
+In particular, the new algorithm has a great effect in reducing the sparsity of the box plots, meaning it is increasing the number of cases it can handle correctly.
+Table I shows the numerical results in terms of median and interquartile range (IQR).
+It also shows the difference between the new and the old algorithm.